 Having an undergraduate degree in English and a job in communications, Abby thought at first about continuing to study English.
 But she wanted to delve into things she hadn’t studied, too.
 A chat with Casey Petroski, who was at that time the coordinator in the College of Arts and Sciences’ graduate programs office, led Abby to the American Studies program.
 It was a fateful conversation.

-“The first class I took was on the Civil Rights Movement with Dr. James Peterson.
+“The first class I took was on the Civil Rights Movement.
 I learned about things I hadn’t learned before, and at the same time, I got really interested in graphic novels because we used them in the class.”

 Abby was drawn to the graphic novel medium.
 “When I was little I used to walk to the comic book shop all the time,” she said.
 “I’m more of a visual person, so while I enjoy reading, if it’s a comic book, I’m stimulated more.”

 Moved by one of the graphic novels they were reading, Abby spoke up in class about what she saw from her perspective as an avid comic book reader.
-When Professor Peterson asked her to stay behind after class, she thought she had talked too much.
+When her professor asked her to stay behind after class, she thought she had talked too much.

 “I thought, ‘Oh no!’
 But, after class he said enthusiastically, ‘You’re really into graphic novels!’” she recalled.
 “So I told him my history and he said that if I wanted to work on something related to comics and graphic novels for my thesis, we should work together.”

 Because she knew what she wanted to write about early on, she was able to use independent studies and other class projects to develop her finished product.
 Abby’s resulting thesis, “New Tools for Storytelling: Flexible Ethnicity and Adaptations in Comics and Television,” was a true labor of love.